-Non-Hodgkin lymphoma is a type of lymphoma, which is a general term for cancers that develop in the lymphatic system.
-It is sometimes called non‑Hodgkin’s lymphoma.
+Non-Hodgkin lymphoma is a blood cancer that affects the lymphatic system.
+It begins in the white blood cells called lymphocytes.
+It is sometimes called non‑Hodgkin’s disease.

 Learn more about:

 - Types of non-Hodgkin lymphoma

 - What causes non-Hodgkin lymphoma?